List of unreleased projects by Prince: The Flesh

 "Junk Music" was originally an hour long, but was edited down to 20 minutes for the album (a little of it can be heard in Under the Cherry Moon during the scene where Christopher Tracy races Mary).
 Another track from around this time, "A Couple of Miles", was an instrumental that Prince recorded on December 26, 1985 (he also recorded "Can I Play with U" in the same session), to which Leeds added some saxophone on December 30.
 The album was shelved due to the fact that Prince's time was taken up with other projects (Under the Cherry Moon, Parade and the Family).
 Prince liked the idea of releasing an instrumental jazz-funk album under a pseudonym.
-He finally got round to it in 1987, but renamed the project Madhouse and ditched the old Flesh tracks in favor of fresh new recordings.
+He finally got around to it in 1987, but renamed the project Madhouse and ditched the old Flesh tracks in favor of fresh new recordings.

 Prince and the Revolution: Dream Factory

 Dream Factory was a double LP project recorded with the Revolution from 1986.
 The entire band was invited into the studio and contributed to most of the original tracks, so it meant that the songs would either be full band performances, solo recordings by Prince or largely recorded by Prince with certain members contributing, namely Wendy Melvoin and Lisa Coleman.
 Many of the tracks would later be incorporated into Crystal Ball (see below) or be released through other outlets over the years.